stpnwf/ZestyTheme/README.md

 `@import url('https://cdn.jsdelivr.net/gh/stpnwf/ZestyTheme@latest/theme.css');`

+**If** you'd like to change the default colors, replace the RGB values and add these lines as well below @import:

+:root {--accent: R, G, B;}
+:root {--accent-off: R, G, B;}
+:root {--dark: R, G, B;}
+:root {--darkest: R, G, B;}
+:root {--dark-highlight: R, G, B;}
+:root {--dark-apparent: R, G, B;}

 ---

 Note:

  Backdrops need to be enabled in Jellyfin (Settings > Display > Backdrops) for backdrop to display properly.

+ **If** you change the dafault accent color, _and_ use Jellyfin on mobile, you _will_ want to use a color picker on the background color anywhre in settings and set --dark-apparent to that value.
+Otherwise the backdrop grandient will look broken on mobile.

 ---